databoy5000/project-3-server/README.md

   3. `onBlur={eventHandler}`: where eventHandler can be either of the callbacks `handleUnique` or `handlePassMatch` which to removes formError property values (therefore removing error messages and input box highlights) given that the correct conditions are met when the user clicks away from the input.

 * <ins>`handleUnique()`</ins><br>
-The idea behind this event handler is to improve the user experience by making a quicker, smoother registration.

-It makes a call to the back-end when the user clicks away from the input fields, to instantly check without submission that either the username or email inputs are not already existing in the database, therefore being unique.
+To improve the user experience by making a quicker, smoother registration.
+It makes a call to the back-end when the user clicks away (`onBlur`) from the input fields, to instantly check without submission that either the username or email inputs are not already existing in the database, therefore being unique.
 In the case that they are not unique, an error message is returned `onBlur`.

 `userCheck()` makes a back-end check through a custom route (which I configured), to invalidate a username/email that already exists in the database.